 If you have a large amount of money to invest, go with fixed fees.
 For people with smaller pots, pick platforms with percentage-based charges.
 Use our investment fees calculator above to visualise the charges before you buy.

 A self-select ISA is a type of Investment ISA that gives you the freedom to choose the specific investments that make up your portfolio.
-And depending on the provider you choose, you'll have the option to either select individual investments and manage your portfolio yourself or choose from a range of ready-made portfolios.
+Depending on the provider you choose, you'll have the option to either select individual investments and manage your portfolio yourself or choose from a range of ready-made portfolios.

 Self-select ISAs providers are also called Do-It-Yourself (DIY) investment platforms.